yonseiyes/MNCommander/README.md

 |        |            |                                           |
 |        |            |                                           |

-If your crypto are not on the support list, please leave an issue
+If your crypto are not on the support list, please leave an [Issue](https://github.com/MinseokOh/MNCommander/issues)